ThinkInvis/RoR2-Admiral/ModMeta/README.md

 ### Orbital Jump Pad

 A new Utility skill variant (same slot as Orbital Probe).
 Summons a jump pad and its target within 100 m.
 Lasts 20 seconds, recharges in 30 seconds; anyone, friend or foe, can trigger the jump pad within this time.

+Unlock by hitting a fast-moving target with an Orbital Probe.

 ### Orbital Supply Beacon